Carnitine Palmitoyltransferase Deficiency

-Carnitine palmitoyl transferase (CPT) deficiency is a rare condition that causes muscle weakness and other symptoms.
-It happens because of a problem with 1 of 2 enzymes, CPT1 or CPT2.
+Carnitine palmitoyltransferase (CPT) deficiency is a rare condition that causes muscle weakness and other symptoms.
+It happens because of a problem with one of two enzymes, CPT1 or CPT2.

 Types of CPT deficiency

 There are 2 main types of CPT deficiency: